johnmackay61/obsidian-vault-schema/Template/README.md

-This is where the templaes for various markdown file categories are stored.
+This is where the templates for various markdown file categories are stored.